 The sound files can be used when configuring music on hold, conference calls, and auto attendants.
-See To configure music on hold and Configuring Call Features.
+See To configure music on hold on page 119 and Configuring call features on page 273.

 The Phone System > Audio > Prompt Language menu lets you configure the prompt language that affects all of the FortiVoice unit's voice prompts, such as auto attendant and voicemail.
-Prompt languages are used when configuring the PBX settings.
-For more information, see Setting PBX location and contact information.
+Prompt languages are used when configuring the PBX setting.
+For more information, see Setting PBX location and contact information on page 108.